 A breast magnetic resonance imaging (MRI) scan is a type of imaging test that uses magnets and radio waves to check for abnormalities in the breast.

-Your doctor may ask you to undergo a breast MRI scan if he or she suspects there are abnormalities with your breasts.
+An MRI gives doctors the ability to see the soft tissues within your body.
+Your doctor may ask you to undergo a breast MRI scan if they suspect there are abnormalities in your breasts.

 - dense breast tissue

-- diagnosing breast cancer
+- signs of breast cancer

 - family history of breast cancer

 Breast MRIs are meant to be used with mammograms.
 While breast MRIs can detect many abnormalities, there are some breast cancers that a mammogram can better visualize.

 An MRI is considered a safer alternative to scans that use radiation, such as CT scans, for women who are pregnant.
 While the radiation levels in CT scans are safe for adults, they aren’t safe for developing fetuses.